 CNP Fit Testing Method Cons

 While theoretically sound, there is a major flaw to this testing method.
 That is the human element.
-More specifically, it is the test subject’s breathing.
-The subject’s breathing affects the pressure in the mask zone and can throw off the pressure measurements, rendering the results null and void.
+If the test subject is breathing or moving, this affects the pressure in the mask breathing zone and can fool the pressure transducer, rendering the results null and void.

-So the test subject has to hold his or her breath while the leak rate is measured.
-Furthermore, the test subject cannot move at all or the pressure will change slightly and the system will interpret that change as a leak.
+So the test subject has to hold his or her breath while the leak rate is measured., and furthermore, the test subject cannot move at all or the pressure will change slightly and the system will interpret that change as a leak.